Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Note: if you purchase at least 12 months’ worth of hosting with my link, you’ll get a FREE domain for the first year (a $12 value).
 It’s worthwhile to purchase 12 months of hosting anyway, as it gives you a cheaper monthly price.
 The free domain is a bonus!

 If you want to get an even better deal, consider purchasing a 36-month plan to bring down your monthly rate.
 As a travel blogger, you can save tons of money by planning for the long haul.
+Additionally, having a domain expiry date several years out signals to Google that you’re a legitimate site and trusted source of information.

 By using my special link, you’ll be getting a major discount on your hosting ($3.95/month versus $7.99/month)!